So, you’re worried about those bald spots, hair loss, and the beautiful fur slipping off your chinchilla?

 The only time you should contact a vet or have a deep concern about the hair loss on your chinchilla is if you have no knowledge of the potential cause or your chinchilla is displaying other odd behaviors that could indicate an illness that’s more serious.

-Most of the time, your chinchilla was either handled incorrectly or you stressed your chinchilla in a manner and correcting the handling and stressful behavior should have everything back to normal in no time.
+Most of the time, your chinchilla was either handled incorrectly or you stressed your chinchilla and correcting the handling and stressful behavior should have everything back to normal in no time.

 Your chinchillas’ fur will grow back and most likely the cause of the fur loss, fur slip or bald spot is nothing to fret and will correct itself with nothing more than time and practice that comes with patience.

-Handle your chinchilla with care and keep an eye on your chinchilla behavior and your chinchilla will remain beautiful, silky, and smooth and will not lose any fur from your own errors.
+Handle your chinchilla with care and keep an eye on your chinchilla’s behavior and your chinchilla will remain beautiful, silky, and smooth and will not lose any fur from your own errors.

 If you believe there is more cause for concern, be sure to contact your vet to double-check and to play it safe.

 Do you have any related stories about a fur slip happening with your chinchilla or dealing with bald spots?